chunner-truvolv/bash-scripts/events-404-api-route-updates/README.md

 ## 🧩 Repository Batch Updater Script

 This script was written for batch updates across our member repos.
-In this instance, the intent was to update the NextJS version and to make the middleware asynchronous.
+In this instance, the intent was to update the API routes from Orson-Seelib, use a 404 page component from Orson-Seelib, and add an Events page route for the Events collection.\

 ### 🚀 What It Does